What Port Does SMTP Use?

 Popular SMTP Ports

-At SocketLabs, we will typically send and receive email through port 25.
-Port 25 is still widely used for SMTP relaying, meaning it’s the best port to use for email that is being transmitted from server to server.
-This allows us to better manage the email traffic we support, and help our customers achieve maximum deliverability.
-Port 25 also has an option to be encrypted through an SMTP extension called STARTTLS for added security.
+At SocketLabs, we perform delivery through port 25.
+Port 25 is also supported for SMTP relaying, meaning it’s a port to use for email that is being transmitted from your server to the SocketLabs servers.
+Port 25 has an option to be encrypted through an SMTP extension called STARTTLS for added security.

 If you can’t connect over the standard port 25, you can use the alternative port 2525.
 Most applications support custom port configurations, so this is often a simple solution to the aforementioned problem.
 Like port 25, 2525 also has the potential to be encrypted through the same SMTP extension.

-Port 587 is the standard mail submission port, meaning it is specialized in the delivery of email from a mail client to a mail server, compared to server to server communication in port 25.
-Port 587 can also be encrypted similar to the previously mentioned ports
+Port 587 is the standard mail submission port, meaning it is specialized for the transmission of email from a mail client to a mail server, compared to server to server communication in port 25.
+Port 587 can also be encrypted with the STARTTLS SMTP extension.